 We protect information through security measures that maintain the confidentiality, integrity and appropriate availability of data.
-This includes the protected information of patients, members, research participants and employees, and confidential business information.
+This includes the protected information of members and personnel, and confidential business information.

 - Comply with information security policies and procedures. - Always communicate and send protected information in a secure way. - Keep business and personal computing devices - such as desktops, laptops, tablets, smart phones, portable drives and any other digital device, including company cameras - secure and in your control. - Make sure all computers and devices you use in your work are registered, approved and encrypted to organizational standards. - Report any data security concerns immediately to the IS&T Support Center or the Help Desk.